vfofanov/AspNetCore.Versioning.Net5/README.md

-# OData 8.0 Versioning prototype
+# NET5 ASP.Net Core and OData 8.0 Versioning

 OData 8.0 worked prototype with versioning and different edm models for different api versions